Singular or Plural ? Today’s French

 Examples of collective nouns are: the family, the police, the people…

-The question is: ‘is this noun singular or plural in French?’ as it’s not consistent with English.
+Because it’s not consistent with English, the question is: ‘is this verb singular or plural in French?’

 The police ARE (plural) here. ≠ La police EST (singular) là.